-- Online safety training will be provided annually to all staff as part of the school's ongoing safeguarding training offer. - All new staff should receive online safety training as part of their induction programme, ensuring that they fully understand the school Online Safety Policy and WeST Staff Code of Conduct. - This Online safety Policy and its updates will be presented to and discussed by staff in staff meetings. - The Online safety Officer/DSL will provide advice / guidance / training as required to individuals as required.
+- Online safety training will be provided annually to all staff as part of the school's ongoing safeguarding training offer. - All new staff should receive online safety training as part of their induction programme, ensuring that they fully understand the school Online Safety Policy and WeST Staff Code of Conduct. - This Online Safety Policy and its updates will be presented to and discussed by staff in staff meetings. - The Online Safety Officer/DSL will provide advice, guidance and training to individuals as required.